Audrey Cherryl Mogan

 Overview

-Audrey is a Director at Black Protest Legal Support, an organisation formed in the wake of the BLM protests of 2020, where she trains legal observers and provides legal assistance.
-Audrey has spoken about the right to protest at seminars for organisations and universities, such as NGO Article 11 and Queen Mary Law School.
+Audrey is a director at Black Protest Legal Support, an organisation formed in the wake of the BLM protests of 2020, where she trains legal observers, provides legal assistance, and has spoken on protest rights on podcasts, at universities, for NGOs, and in the media.

 Notable Cases